ObernhumerMichael/crypto_strategies/README.md

 #### RSI and Engulfing with custom stoploss

-Same as the default but uses ATR to make custom stoplosses.
+Same as [RSI and Engulfing](#rsi-and-engulfing) but uses ATR to make custom stoplosses.

 **Result:** profit